delongqilinksprite/LinkNodeEsp/README.md

 ## Tutorials

-### 1.Get started in Arduino
+### 1.Get started on Arduino
-Get Start in Arduino you can learn from [LinkNode D1](http://linksprite.com/wiki/index.php5?title=LinkNode_D1).
+The tutorial of LinkNode core Esp8266 to get started on Arduino programing as same as [LinkNode D1](http://linksprite.com/wiki/index.php5?title=LinkNode_D1).

 ### 2.LinkNode core Esp8266 Sensors
-LinkNode core Esp8266 now there are many sensors and sensor-driven are already written, we also continue to update the number of sensors,we will make LinkNode series more stronger.
+LinkNode core Esp8266 have many sensors now and sensor-driven are already written, we also continue to update the number of sensors,we will make LinkNode series more stronger.
 * Download LinkNode core Sensors library from [github](https://github.com/delongqilinksprite/LinkNodeEsp/tree/master/LinkNodeEsp).
 * Move the library to arduino-xxx(version)/libraries/